We are reader-supported. When you purchase through links on our site, we may earn an affiliate commission. Learn more.

 • C) The Himalayas

-• A) Climb a tree
+• A) Climb the nearest tree

 7. Which hiking trail’s nickname is “The King of Trails”?